alukosdev/ccsp/laws/gdpr.md

 ## Overview

 The EU adopted the GDPR in 2016, which is binding on all EU member states, as well as members of the European Economic Area (EEA).
-GDPR is also directly binding on any corporation that processes the data of EU citizens.
+The GDPR is also directly binding on any corporation that processes the data of EU citizens.

 ## Principles